A R T I C L E S |

 collectors and especially new collectors have become infatuated

-pattern of colors hand-painted over a regular German helmet is known as having
+Because a certain pattern of colors hand-painted over a regular German helmet

-been a pattern used by German troops fighting in the Normandy region, any
+is known as having been a pattern used by German troops fighting in the

-and its price skyrockets.
-Of course this has encouraged dishonest people to
+Normandy Camo and its price skyrockets.
+Of course this has

-take genuine helmets and re-paint them using those colors.
-It can be difficult
+encouraged dishonest people to take genuine helmets and re-paint them using

-to tell the difference and in any case, it is questionable whether people
+those colors.
+It can be difficult to tell the difference and in any case, it is

-should pay extra even for the real thing.
-Advice for beginners: stay away from
+questionable whether people should pay extra even for the real thing.
+Advice

-hyped items.
-They will still be around after you learn more and they often
+for beginners: stay away from hyped items.
+They will still be around after you

-should be left to the specialists who deal with them on a regular basis.
+learn more and they often should be left to the specialists who deal with them

-Other examples of hyped items include American militaria
+Other examples of hyped items include American

-are sometimes called Imperial Marines in an attempt to bump up the
+The later are sometimes called Imperial Marines in an attempt to bump up the

 selling price.
 The cold truth is that the Imperial Japanese Navy during World